BRISINGR-01/Music-Player-with-React-Native/README.md

 # About

-A music player nade with react native on which I am still working.
+A music player made with react-native on which I am still working.

 # Content